strubelab/roboRNA/EvoScripts/README.md

 The roboRNA protocol is composed of one main script which is in turn calling several subroutines.
 In this directory you find the export / import files created with the Tecan Import/Export tool.

-* `roboRNA_everything.exd` -- the complete export of labware, carriers, liquid classes, ROMA vectors and sub-scripts.
-(Note that we removed some carriers and labware that is not used by the script but referenced in the deck layout).
+* `roboRNA_everything.exd` -- the complete export of labware, carriers, liquid classes, ROMA vectors and sub-scripts. (we removed some carriers and labware that are not used by the script but referenced in the deck layout).

 * `roboRNA_partial_*` -- separate exports of carriers, labware etc (including unused not found in the above everything export)